-Minnesota company identifies victims in Florida plane crash
+Company identifies Minnesota victims in Florida plane crash

 PORT ORANGE, Fla.
-(AP) — A Minnesota company has announced that its president and his friend were the victims of a central Florida plane crash earlier this week.
+(AP) — A Nebraska-based company has announced that its president and his friend — both Minnesota residents — were the victims of a central Florida plane crash earlier this week.

-The Daytona Beach News-Journal (https://goo.gl/4K6WXx ) reports Independent Technologies, Inc. released a statement Thursday naming one of the victims as its president, Daryl Ingalsbe of Spicer, Minnesota.
+The Daytona Beach News-Journal (https://goo.gl/4K6WXx) reports Independent Technologies, Inc. released a statement Thursday saying company president Daryl Ingalsbe of Spicer, Minnesota, was killed.
 The other victim was Deb Solsrud of New London, Minnesota.

 Officials say the Epic LT single-engine aircraft had taken off in Tennessee on Tuesday and was preparing to land at a private airport near Daytona Beach when it crashed into a nearby yard.